Search the Health Library

 In a minimal incision arm lift, the plastic surgeon will make a small incision near the armpit if there isn’t much sagging skin to remove.
 In that case, your plastic surgeon will make the incision and do liposuction to remove excess fat.

 It is an outpatient procedure so you can go home the same day.
 You will likely be able to see the results of the arm lift immediately.
-You will notice some swelling and bruising, but they will gradually disappear within a few days and all of the swelling should be gone within two weeks.
+Swelling should begin to disappear in a matter of weeks and resolve completely in a few months.

 Your doctor will advise you about how long you should refrain from exercise and stay home from work.
 You may also need to wear a compression garment for a few days so that the skin adheres to the underlying tissues.